 Driver education requirements vary by age.

-17 years and under need to complete a driver education course and hold a learner permit for six months.
+17 years of age and under need to complete a driver education course and hold a learner permit for 6 months.
 (An equivalent out-of-state permit may be counted towards the time held requirement.)

-18 year old needs to complete a driver education course and does not need to hold their learner permit for any length of time.
+18 years of age need to complete a driver education course and does not need to hold their learner permit for any length of time.

-19 years or older need to complete a driver education course OR instead you can hold a Utah learner permit for 90 days and complete at least 40-hours of driving (10 at night.)
+19 years of age and older need to complete a driver education course OR instead you can hold a Utah learner permit for 90 days and complete at least 40-hours of driving (10 at night.)

 If you are coming from another state, out-of-state driver education completion certificates must meet Utah’s required hours.
 Most out-of-state certificates will not have the observation training listed as it is not required in some states.
-If training is needed in order to be complete, you may make up the remaining hours at an approved Utah Driving School.
+If training is needed in order to be complete, you may make up the remaining hours at an approved Utah driving school (see below.)
 Out-of-state online or home study certificates will not be accepted.

 Completion certificates must be on letter head or have a state approved seal and should not be mistaken as a license to drive.

-These are the required hours to complete driver education:
+These are the required hours to complete a driver education course: